Kander confirms bid for Kansas City mayor in a move already shaking up the ballot

 "I got more votes than anybody else on the ballot in Kansas City in 2016," Kander said.
 "People here know that I've always worked very hard for them."

 On policy issues, Kander reiterated his support for Kansas City municipal government obtaining local control of the Police Department.
-The Kansas City Council sets the department's budget, but its governance board is populated by the Missouri Governor's appointees.
+The Kansas City Council sets the department's budget, but its governance board is populated by the Missouri governor's appointees.

 Kansas City is the only large city in the country that does not control its own police department.

 "Kansas City deserves local control of its police department.
-Jefferson City has no business controlling our police force and it needs to end," Kander said.
+Jefferson City has no business controlling our police force, and it needs to end," Kander said.
 "It's unfair and doesn't make any sense."

 On housing policies, Kander said developers should be encouraged to create more affordable rental apartments, particularly if they receive incentives or tax abatements from City Hall.